 The U.S. state of Nebraska is in the center of the country, far from the coasts.
-The Missouri River, flowing along the eastern border of Nebraska, is the only major navigable waterway touching either state.
-The Coast Guard maintains dozens of lights on the river, but as far as I know none of them qualify as lighthouses.
+The Missouri River, flowing along the eastern border of Nebraska, is the only major navigable waterway touching the state.
+The Coast Guard maintains lights on the river, but as far as I know none of them qualify as lighthouses.
 The lighthouses on this page were built privately.

 Note: to be listed in the Directory, a lighthouse must actually serve as an aid to navigation.
 This means it must be located on a navigable lake or river and must be lit as a navigational aid at least during the local boating season.